 - Third, we’d like to direct your attention to another page titled Self-Directed IRA and Gold.
 On this page you’ll learn much more about the benefits of investing in a precious metals IRA.
 We briefly touched on this topic today, but you’ll learn even more on this page.

 Before you go, please consider learning as much about gold IRA investing as you can.
 Through our website, you’ll learn a plethora of valuable information about precious metals IRA investing.
-If you go to our List of Top 10 Gold IRA Companies you can also gain access to the Regal Assets free gold IRA investor’s kit.
+If you go to our List of Top 10 Gold IRA Companies you can also gain access to the Goldco free gold IRA investor’s kit.
 Go there now without any further delay.